-Jeff Riseley – the Founder of Top Gun Sales, spoke with the Sales Health Institute to share his story and best practices for managing Mental Health in sales.
+Jeff Riseley is the Founder of Top Gun Sales.
+He spoke with the Sales Health Institute to share his story and best practices for managing Mental Health in sales.

 Top Gun Sales provides sales consulting services to small and medium-sized businesses.
 They help CEOs and Founders increase their revenue through a stronger sales process.